Contact us first

 Apply to release GMO plants commercially

-Apply for a DIR licence where the main aim of the release is not experimental or minimal, and no limits or controls are proposed.
+Apply for a DIR licence where the main aim of the release is not experimental or minimal, and you don't propose any limits or controls.

 Apply for a licence for a non-plant GMO

 Apply for a licence for dealings that involve the intentional release of a non-plant GMO into the environment.

 - Your organisation submits an application to an Institutional Biosafety Committee (IBC).

 - We acknowledge receipt of the application and assign it an ID number.
 Use this ID when enquiring about the application.